jeffpooley/sdk/docgen/doc-snippets/querying.md

 })
 ```

-You can of course also do `OR` filters.
+You may also use `OR` filters, by providing an array of values.

 ```ts
 const { body: issuesAndBooks } = await pubpub.collection.getMany({